I’m just going to say it: this soap is magic.

 - 1 teaspoon glycerin

-- In a small saucepan, combine the grated soap with the water.
-Bring to a low simmer and whisk constantly until the soap has melted.
+- In a small saucepan, combine the grated soap and the water.
+Bring to a low simmer and whisk constantly until the soap has just melted.
 Add the glycerin and whisk again.

-- Pour the soap mixture into a plastic container and let it cool to room temperature.
-If you let it cool too long, the soap will set and harden again.
-You want your soap to be cool to the touch but not solid, so if it does harden, microwave it in 10 second intervals until it melts again, but try not to let it get too hot.
+- Pour the soap mixture into a plastic container or heat-proof bowl (if using plastic, make sure it's not so hot it can melt your container—let the mixture cool slightly first if needed) and let it cool to just slightly above room temperature.
+You want your soap to be cool to the touch but not solid.
+If it hardens, microwave it in 10-second intervals until it melts again.

 - Combine the coconut oil and vegetable shortening in a large bowl.
 Use an electric mixer to whip the oils until smooth and the consistency of frosting (you can put the bowl in the freezer for several minutes to help the oils firm up).